Aerial overview of Addis Ababa cityscape with modern buildings and city centre, capital of Ethiopia

 Great time to visit!

-Addis Ababa, Ethiopia is a Moderate destination perfect for culture and history.
+Addis Ababa, Ethiopia is a destination with a temperate climate, perfect for coffee ceremonies and Lucy fossil.
 The best time to visit is Oct, Nov, Dec, Jan, & Feb, when weather conditions are ideal.
-Budget travelers can explore from $59/day, while mid-range trips average $137/day.
-Visa required for most travelers.
+Budget travel costs around $65/day, while mid-range trips average $150/day.
+Entry rules depend on your passport.

 /day